 Approximately 18.78% of the mortgage loans, provide for payment by the mortgagor of a prepayment charge in connection with some prepayments.
-The amount of the prepayment charge is as provided in the related mortgage note, and the prepayment charge will generally apply if, in any twelvemonth period during the first year, first three years or other period as provided in the related mortgage note from the date of origination of the mortgage loan, the mortgagor prepays an aggregate amount exceeding 20% of the original principal balance of the mortgage loan or another amount permitted by applicable law.
-A prepayment charge may not apply with respect to a sale of the related mortgaged property, and in some circumstances, such as illegality, may be unenforceable.
+The amount of the prepayment charge is as provided in the related mortgage note, and the prepayment charge will generally apply if, in any twelvementh period during the first year, first three years or other period as provided in the related mortgage property, and in some circumstances, such as illegality, may be unenforceable.

+note from the date of origination of the mortgage loan, the mortgagor prepays an aggregate amount exceeding 20% of the original principal balance of the mortgage loan or another amount permitted by applicable law.
+A prepayment charge may not apply with respect to a sale of the related mortgaged